 - Website location

 - Website Language

 - Localised backlinks

-Is location a factor in your international market? if not the you will probably want to focus on Language targeting SEO, if it is the geo-targeting seo is you main goal.
-It’s entierly possible that a international SEO strategy that utilises both aspects of both country and language targeting are called for.
+Is location a factor in your international market? if not then you will probably want to focus on language targeting SEO, if it is then geo-targeting seo is you main goal.
+It’s entirely possible that a international SEO strategy that utilises both aspects of both country and language targeting are called for.

 International SEO in practice